shubham-chemate/go-single-node-kv-store/design.md

 ### Network Layer 3

-- Data is passed from layer 2 to layer 3, 18 bits (MAC address + info for layer 3) are stripped from frame and frames are grouped as per their ip addresses to form packets
+- Data is passed from layer 2 to layer 3, 18 bits (MAC address + info for layer 3) are stripped from frame and frames are grouped as per their ip addresses by OS to form packets
 - so each packet is a group of related frames that OS collects over a network, large movie is broken into frames, transfered over network, then that frames are again collected to form layer 3 packet

+this code asks OS for ip4 packets and print some details from the packet, it is also possible to print the data from the packet (in for loop)
 ```go
 func NetworkLayer3Main() {
 	conn, err := net.ListenIP("ip4:icmp", &net.IPAddr{IP: net.ParseIP("0.0.0.0")})